-\csection{CONCLUDING REMARK}
+\section{Concluding Remark}

-In this article, we propose a factor-adjusted multiple testing procedure for deciding whether the intercept of each unit equals zero in a linear factor model involving some observable and unobservable common factors, while the idiosyncratic errors were allowed to be correlated across units.
-Based on the method of principal component \citep{Wang:2012} for extracting the unknown latent common factors, we show theoretically that under some mild conditions, the proposed method can estimate the false discovery proportion (FDP) consistently for any given threshold.
+In this article, we propose a factor-adjusted multiple testing procedure for deciding whether the intercept of each unit equals zero in a linear factor model involving some observable and unobservable common factors, while the idiosyncratic errors are allowed to be correlated across units.
+Based on the principal component method \citep{Wang:2012} for extracting the unknown common factors, we show theoretically that under some mild conditions, the proposed method can estimate the true FDP consistently for any given threshold.
 Finally, we show that the $\FAT$ procedure enjoys model selection consistency.

 To broaden the usefulness of the proposed method, we conclude the article by identifying two possible research avenues.
-Since we only considered testing for the intercepts in linear factor model, it should be practically useful and theoretically demanding to adapt the proposed method to test the significance of certain regression coefficients.
+As we only test the intercepts in linear factor models, it should be practically useful and theoretically demanding to adapt the proposed method to test the significance of certain regression coefficients.
 Another avenue is to extend the proposed method to nonlinear factor models, so that the response variables are allowed to be discrete.